bonjune/blog/content/posts/what-is-random.md

 An intesting example that enligntened me was the famous coin toss problem.
 We believe that the coin toss is a 50/50 experiment.
-That's because we toss coin for deciding which side will take the turn first in a game.
+That's why we toss coin for deciding which side will take the turn first in a game.
 We believe it is fair.
 But recent findings suggest that our belief could be wrong: the experiment is not 50/50.
 In fact, a coin tends to land on the same side they started for a probability of 50.8%.